How To Magnetize A Socket – Easy DIY Method

 How To Magnetize A Socket

-What is Magnetizing A Socket
+What Is Magnetizing Socket

 Magnetizing a socket uses magnetism to hold a screw or bolt in place while tightening it with a socket wrench.
 It holds the fastener securely in place, allowing easy insertion into the desired location without slipping or falling out.